 - If possible keep the animal moving slowly

 Puppies, kittens, dogs and cats with underlying medical problems and older pets are at most risk.
-Keep your pet safe!
 Please do NOT leave your dog or cat in a parked car!
-Their body temperatures can rise quickly - even to 105 to 110 degrees Fahrenheit.
+Their body temperatures can rise quickly - even to 105 to 110 degrees fahrenheit.